-Cindy Rodriguez is the Urban Policy reporter for New York Public Radio.
+Cindy Rodriguez is an Investigative Reporter at New York Public Radio.

 Cindy Rodriguez appears in the following:

 Staff at a school building that houses multiple high schools in Manhattan have been warning of poor air quality and ventilation issues for months.

 Monday, July 27, 2020

 As New York City emerges from the most serious health crisis in recent history, another challenge is fast approaching: how to reopen schools.